jigante/one-click-hugo-cms/site/content/products/_index.md

     quote: >-
       Kaldi is the place to go if you want the best quality coffee.
 I love their stance on empowering farmers and transparency.
+  - author: Cristiano Santeramo
+    quote: Really tasty and great energy after all.
+This is really agreat coffee!!!
 full_image: /img/products-full-width.jpg
 pricing:
   heading: Monthly subscriptions